alexisbarnes/nc-campaign-finance-overview-tool/README.md

 # NC Candidate Campaign Finance Overview

-This tool will give you a sweeping overview of a candidate who files their finance report to the [North Carolina Sate Board of Elections](https://www.ncsbe.gov/index.html).
+This tool will give you a sweeping overview of the Detailed Receipts that a candidate files with the [North Carolina Sate Board of Elections](https://www.ncsbe.gov/index.html).
 It will only work with a CSV format of the data that has not had the headers modified.

 *This was created with the intent of learning how to work with csv data and Javascript.*